 L64 PNP 4691 Second Language Reading and Writing: Theory, Research and Practice

 This course, taught in English, extends issues in second language literacy beyond pedagogy by examining the wide range of theoretical and research issues, both historical and current.
 Literacy acquisition among second language learners involves a number of variables including both cognitive and social factors.
-Topics discussed in class include literacy and social power, universal cognitive operations, individual learner differences, text types and literary forms, and the extent to which reading and writing are interrelated.
-Students discuss how to bridge research and practice, and they create reading and writing activities driven by theory and empirical investigations.
-This course is a required course for the undergraduate minor in applied linguistics and an elective for the Graduate Certificate in Language Instruction.
+Topics to be discussed in class include literacy and social power, universal cognitive operations, individual learner differences, text types and literary forms, and the extent to which reading and writing are interrelated.
+Students will discuss how to bridge research and practice, and they will create reading and writing activities driven by theory and empirical investigations.
+This course is a required course for the for the undergraduate minor in Applied Linguistics and an elective for the Graduate Certificate in Language Instruction.
+This course carries the Social and Behavioral Sciences attribute.

 Same as L38 Span 4691